buildkite/buildkite-agent-scaler/README.md

 ## Why?

-The [Elastic Stack][] depends on being able to scale up quickly from zero instances in response to scheduled Buildkite jobs.
+The [Elastic CI Stack][] depends on being able to scale up quickly from zero instances in response to scheduled Buildkite jobs.
 Amazon's AutoScaling primatives have a number of limitations that we wanted more granular control over:

 * The median time for a scaling event to be triggered was 2 minutes, due to needing two samples with a minimum period of 60 seconds between.
 * Scaling can either be by a fixed rate, a fixed step size or tracking, but tracking doesn't work well with custom metrics like we use.